iFixit/govinor/README.md

 If you need to setup a new server read the instructions below on "Setup AWS resources" and "Install Govinor on the server".

-When you need to deploy a new version of govinor, run the following commands:
+When you need to deploy a new version of govinor, ssh into the server and run the following commands:

 ```sh
 cd ~/govinor;